Lift at low Reynolds number: Elastohydrodynamic interactions between particles

 In an attempt to rationalize this weak dependence on the mechanical properties of the vesicles, the authors proposed to model the interaction between the vesicles as the lift of one vesicle above a wall of finite length $2R$.
 Assuming the vesicle starting at $z_0$ moves with velocity $\dot{\gamma}z$ relatively to the vesicle of reference, Eq. \eqref{eq:Uwff} leads to $dz/dx=A R^3/z^3$.
 Integration along the trajectory leads to the net displacement

 A fit of experimental data with this rough model, shown in Fig. \ref{fig:gires}, showed good agreement with single fitting parameter $A$ close to the typical values found by Olla.
 The overall amplitude of the interaction curve is set by the maximal displacement $(8A)^{1/4}$.
 This $1/4$ exponent explains why the variations of $A$ with cell mechanical property are smoothed out when net displacement is considered.
-Note that the long distance limit $z_0/R \gg 1 $ of Eq. \eqref{eq:interaction_roughmodel} is $\Delta z \sim 2A R^3/z^3$, which is not in agreement with more accurate theoretical derivations \cite{farutin13}.
+Note that the long distance limit $z_0/R \gg 1 $ of Eq. \eqref{eq:interaction_roughmodel} is $\Delta z \sim 2A R^3/z^3$, which is not in agreement with more accurate theoretical developments that predict a $1/z^2$ decay \cite{farutin13} (thick line in Fig. \ref{fig:gires}).
 Yet, this law can serve as a good proxy for estimating the drift due to interaction. \\

 In channels, the interaction between particles becomes more complex, due to the varying shear rate.
 Also, the presence of walls strongly modifies the perturbing field creating by one particle, and attraction/repulsion in the flow direction becomes a dominant feature, as it exists also for rigid spheres \cite{zurita-gotor2007}.
 This leads to complex structuring mechanisms in the flow direction \cite{McWhirter09, ghigliotti12,Tomaiuolo12,claveria16, takeishi17, aouane17, yaya21}, which we will not study here.\\